alienlebarge/alienlebargech-v3/src/now/now.md

 ## What I’m making

+- Learning to program a Eurorack sequencer.
 - Working as a Frontend Engineer for the [State of Vaud](https://www.vd.ch){rel="external"}
-- Building a web pattern builder for [Stolperbeats eurorack module](https://makingsoundmachines.com/stolperbeats/){rel="external"}
 - Redesigning my website (the one your are visiting right now)
 - Fixing things in the house